-When an app is depended on by a large number of people — especially one that’s been around long enough so that a number of its users may have a lot of data stored in it — the first thought that many will have is: what will happen to my data?
+When an app is depended on by a large number of people — especially one that’s been around long enough so that a number of its users may have a lot of data stored in it — and major changes are instituted, the first thought that many will have is: what will happen to my data?

 While it’s usually not a good idea to panic, it never hurts to back up your data in case you decide it’s time to bail.
-If you’re moving to another app, it could be easier than you’d think — several apps, such as Notion and Zoho Notebook, have created ways to import Evernote files directly.
+If you’re moving to another app, it could be easier than you’d think — many similar apps, such as Notion, Joplin, and Zoho Notebook, offer ways to import Evernote files directly.
 But even if you don’t plan to switch, it’s a good idea to know how to export your data, if only to have an independent backup of your content, just in case.

 - In Evernote’s left-hand menu, where all your notebooks are listed, right-click on the notebook you want to export.